 The model above shows the lifecycle of a guaranteed basic income pilot.
 We have identified 5 phases to pilot implementation.
 Moving through these phases looks different for each organization, and there is often an iterative relationship between them.
 For instance, you might be in the Design phase and realize that a decision you have made no longer makes sense, so you must go back to the Discovery phase to explore alternative approaches based on the new information you have.
 Though these phases are not rigid, they can be helpful when discussing processes and connecting your pilot goals to design opportunities for increased impact and efficacy.
 We have used the lifecycle phases as an organizing structure for the Pilot Guide and Toolkit.
 Within each phase, you will find an initial list of questions to consider, the tools and resources to increase engagement, along with guidance and tools curated by the Income Movement team and submitted by pilot organizations.

 Our toolkit is designed to support and enhance a pilot’s community engagement efforts as an extension of Income Movement’s work in building the broad coalition of grassroots advocates for the movement for basic income.
 It is a resource guide that offers a curated experience with key processes, best practices, research, and resources.
-If you feel the toolkit would be helpful for you and your organization, reach out!
-Here is a quick form to fill out that will help the Income Movement team know a bit more about where you are in the pilot process and how we can best support you.
-We are committed to a quick follow up so you can get the ball rolling right away!

 This guide and toolkit is an effective and efficient way for pilots to come together and create a more unified movement for direct cash.
 Income Movement has worked with amazing pilot programs from across the country to help formalize the process for creating and conducting pilot programs.
 The integration of deep community engagement into the process will have a ripple effect across the U.S., leading to state and national policy at an exponential rate.